top

 2. Ensure that the IP matches the language/time zone.

-If you are using a proxy or VPN, try to make the browser language, operating system time zone, and display content (such as Chinese/English) consistent with the region of the proxy IP.
+If you are using a proxy or VPN, try to ensure that the browser language, operating system timezone, and display content (such as Chinese/English) are consistent with the region of the proxy IP.

-Avoid contradictions such as "IP is in the United States, but the browser language is Chinese and the time zone is GMT+8."
+Avoid contradictions like "IP is in the United States, but the browser language is Chinese and the time zone is GMT+8."

 3. Reduce and manage plugins and extensions

-Check for the installation of a large number of abnormal plugins.
-Pause or uninstall unnecessary ad blockers, privacy scripts, and extensions that forcibly modify canvas/WebGL.
+Check if a large number of abnormal plugins are installed.
+Pause or uninstall unnecessary ad blockers, privacy scripts, and extensions that force modifications to canvas/WebGL.

-If necessary, use a "clean environment" browser, keeping the plugins to a minimum and the configuration clean.
+If necessary, you can use a "clean environment" browser, keeping plugins to a minimum and configurations clean.

 4. The hardware/browser environment should be as realistic and natural as possible.

-If you are a user operating multiple accounts/cross-border e-commerce, when using "fingerprint browser" tools or environment simulation, try to simulate the device characteristics as naturally as possible:
+If you are a user operating multiple accounts/cross-border e-commerce, when using a "fingerprint browser" tool or environment simulation, try to simulate the device characteristics as naturally as possible:

-Try to make the screen resolution, memory, GPU information, font list, browser plugins, etc., as close to real devices as possible.
+The screen resolution, memory, GPU information, font list, browser plugins, etc., should be as close to real devices as possible.

-Avoid "the same resolution for all devices," "the same language throughout," and high uniformity in browser versions and system versions, which are signs of "bulk production."
+Avoid "the same resolution for all devices", "identical language settings", high uniformity in browser versions and system versions, and other "batching traces".

-Summary: There is no need to panic about abnormal browser fingerprint detection.
+Summary: There is no need to panic about browser fingerprint detection anomalies.

-In general, "abnormal browser fingerprint detection results" is a risk alert, rather than an inevitable signal that "you have been identified/banned."
+Overall, "browser fingerprint detection result abnormal" is a risk reminder, rather than an inevitable signal that "you have been identified/account banned."

 The detection result is abnormal.
-Key steps: investigate the cause → adjust the environment → retest, instead of blindly replacing devices or accounts.
+Key steps: investigate the cause → adjust the environment → retest, rather than blindly replacing devices or accounts.

 Finally, a reminder:

-Even if the fingerprint detection is normal, it does not mean it is foolproof.
-The environment is just one dimension; factors such as IP, account behavior, operation history, and device similarity will all be considered by the risk control system.
+Even if the fingerprint detection is normal, it does not mean that it is foolproof.
+The environment is just one dimension; IP, account behavior, operation history, and device similarity will all be considered by the risk control system.

-So "normal" is not the end, and "abnormal" is not the conclusion.
+So "normal" is not the endpoint, and "abnormal" is not the conclusion.